Endangered species are those species considered to be nearly extinct as per the IUCN.

 We should stop introducing exotic species.
 This will help prevent competition of resources.

 Wildlife corridors will help connect the fragmented wildlife areas.
 By connecting the areas, wildlife will be able to interact with a wide range of species.
 As a result, genetic variation will increase.

-The major contributors towards species endangerment are humans.
+The major contributors to species endangerment are humans.
 By controlling our activities, we will be able to reduce the threat.
-A species is able to recover when exposed to a conducive environment.
-Be a good environment ambassador and ensure that no other species faces endangerment.
+A species can recover when exposed to a conducive environment.
+Be a good environment ambassador and ensure that no other species face endangerment.